 - 1 cup heavy cream

-- 1 tbsp Worcestershire sauce
+- 1 tablespoon Worcestershire sauce

-- 1 tbsp hot sauce (optional)
+- 1 tablespoon hot sauce (optional)

 - Dip tomato slices in egg mixture; dredge in corn meal mixture.
-Cover bottom of skillet with enough oil for frying (about 1/4 to 1/2 inch).
+Cover bottom of skillet with enough oil for frying (about ¼ to ½ inch).
 Cook on medium heat until golden brown on both sides.
 Drain on paper towel.

-- Add cream, 1 tbsp Creole seasoning or per your level of heat desired, paprika, Worcestershire sauce, and hot sauce (optional) to pan and reduce by half, stirring occasionally.
+- Add cream, 1 tablespoon Creole seasoning or per your level of heat desired, paprika, Worcestershire sauce, and hot sauce (optional) to pan and reduce by half, stirring occasionally.
 Add shrimp to sauce and stir to mix well.
 Serve sauce on top of fried green tomatoes.